iggysha/phpbb-serbian/README.md

     ./build.py

-Translation source is in `/src` and it is Cyrilic only.
-Latin is built by simply transcribing Cyrilic to Latin script.
+Translation source is in `/src` and it is Cyrillic only.
+Latin is built by simply transcribing Cyrillic to Latin script.

 Make sure translations pass the validator: